Toggle: English / Spanish

-Wilson DJ, Berendt AR.
-Bone and soft tissue infection.
-In: Adam A, Dixon AK, eds.
+Rajashanker B, Whitehouse RW.
+Bone, joint and spinal Infection.
+In: Adam A, Dixon AK, Gillard JH, et al. eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
-5th ed.
-New York, NY: Churchill Livingstone; 2008:chap 51.
+6th ed.
+New York, NY: Churchill Livingstone; 2014:chap 53.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.